- Define family engagement.

 - Some will feel guilty or sad about using child care; some won’t.

-- Some parents, a few, will be very critical of care; some won’t.
+- Some will be critical of care; some won’t.

-Use this list to initiate discussion with staff as a way of exploring their feelings about family members who might exhibit some of the behaviors listed above.
-Encourage them to identify strategies for interacting with families who might seem picky or problematic.
-Staff could also role-play scenarios using the list above.
-The point of this exercise is to get your staff to understand that their feelings are natural but their responses may need to be tempered depending on the situation.
+You can use this list to initiate a discussion with staff as a way of exploring their feelings about family members who might exhibit some of the behaviors listed above.
+Encourage them to identify strategies for interacting with families who they perceive as being challenging to connect or partner with.
+You can also share scenarios from the Partnership Scenarios activity with your staff after completing the activity.
+The point of this exercise is to help you and your staff to understand that feelings are natural, but responses may need to be tempered depending on the situation.

 Greenman, J. (1998).
 Places For Childhoods, Making Quality Happen In The Real World.
 Redmond, WA: Exchange Press Inc.

-National Association for the Education of Young Children (2011).
-NAEYC Position Statement: Code of ethical conduct and statement of commitment.
-Retrieved from http://www.naeyc.org/positionstatements/ethical_conduct

 National Association for the Education of Young Children.
-Engaging Diverse Families.
+(2011).
+NAEYC Position Statement: Code of ethical conduct and statement of commitment. http://www.naeyc.org/positionstatements/ethical_conduct

+National Association for the Education of Young Children. (n.d.).
+Diverse Families. https://www.naeyc.org/resources/topics/diverse-families

 Parlakian, R. (2001).
 Look, Listen, and Learn: Reflective supervision and relationship-based work.
 Washington, D.C: Zero to Three.